Ultimate Guide to

 Combining Pickup Types

 Many players find that they get the best results by combining different types of pickup, taking advantage of the particular strengths of each.
-For instance, many players like to use an internal microphone to capture the resonance and sonic depth of the guitar’s body, with a piezo system used to capture the detail and attack.
-Or, if the piezo sound is too up-front for that guitarists’ particular musical goals, a magnetic pickup and a microphone will give you a very full, round, ‘big,’ natural sound with good detail.
+For instance, many players like to use an internal microphone to capture the resonance and sonic depth of the guitar’s body, with a Piezo system used to capture the detail and attack.
+Or, if the Piezo sound is too up-front for that guitarists’ particular musical goals, a magnetic pickup and a microphone will give you a very full, round, ‘big,’ natural sound with good detail.

 If your style is more rhythmic, a piezo & mic combination will give you a great representation of your guitar’s attack.
 If it’s more detail-oriented, a magnetic & mic combination will be more representative of what happens to the string throughout the whole life of the note.
+These days there are many kits, such as LR Baggs Anthem Acoustic Guitar Pickup, which combine a Piezo system with an onboard microphone.

-Acoustic Guitar Preamps
+Acoustic Guitar Amps, Preamps & Effects

 (below) Sire's Zebra 7 soundhole pickup and outboard preamp.